Belize has over 200 islands and choosing one to visit may be difficult but we are making it easier with our top pick!

 Turneffe Island

 It is 30 miles east of Belize City and is a small island that has a handful of private resorts.
-The island is popular for the largest coral reef atoll in Belize.
-The attraction of this island is also the sandy beaches and the crystal clear water.
-Divers and Snorkelers enjoy this island because of the unique experience under water with the marine life.
+The island is popular for being home to the largest coral reef atoll in Belize.
+The draw of this island is its sandy beaches and crystal clear waters.
+A top diving destination in the country, offshore adventurers enjoy this island because of the unique underwater experiences it affords them.

 Caye Caulker